nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 | `@role="doc-epigraph"`   | Epigraph                     |
 | `@role="doc-toc"`        | Contents                     |

-The section [aria-label and TOC values](#aria-label-and-toc-values) of this document contains language specific values.
+Section [5.1.2 aria-label and TOC values](#aria-label-and-toc-values) contains language specific values.

 ##### `aria-label` Values Using the First Three Words
 If nothing else is mentioned in the accompanying Editing Instructions for the specific title, untitled chapter sections should be named with [`aria-label`](https://www.w3.org/TR/wai-aria/#aria-label) using the first three words of the chapter text, followed by a space and an ellipsis, e.g. `aria-label="Det var längesedan …"` for a chapter section where the first three words of the body text are "Det var längesedan".